exasol/docker-db/README.md

 > ERROR::EXAConf: Integrity check failed!
 The stored checksum 'a2f605126a2ca6052b5477619975664f' does not match the actual checksum 'f9b9df0b9247b4696135c135ea066580'.
 Set checksum to 'COMMIT' if you made intentional changes.

 If you see a message similar to the one above, you probably modified an EXAConf that has already been used by an Exasol container or `exadt`.
-It is issued by the EXAConf integrity check (introduced in version 6.0.7-d1) that protects EXAConf from accidental changes and detects file corruption.
+It is issued by the EXAConf integrity check that protects EXAConf from accidental changes and detects file corruption.

 In order to solve the problem you have to set the checksum within EXAConf to 'COMMIT'.
 It can be found in the 'Global' section, near the top of the file: